TanyaLagodich/Iter8or/README.md

 ## Features

 - **Support for both synchronous and asynchronous iterators**: Process both synchronous and asynchronous data using a single API.
+- **Support for generator functions**: You can pass generator functions or async generator functions to the `Iter8or` constructor.
+The function will be invoked automatically, and the returned iterator will be used.
 - **Creation of iterators from non-iterable objects:**:
   - For numbers (`number`):
     - **By default**, an iterator is created that iterates from _1_ (or _-1_ if the number is negative) to the specified number inclusively (range).